PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 that equivalence cannot be proven locally, leave both unconditional and audit the following `fallback_broadcast_repair_stats` reconciliation result instead.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback broadcast reconciliation characterization checkpoint

+`repair_rank4_channelwise_broadcast_constants_to_runtime_layout()` mutates
+constant data/metadata or creates and rewires a clone only when `repaired_rank4_channelwise_broadcast_constants` increments.
+It performs no pruning or zero-rewrite cleanup, and existing positive, no-op, shared-constant, and convergence fixtures cover its one-key result.
+The fallback guard is therefore a complete mutation predicate.

+The guarded static-shape reconciliation result is still discarded.
+A strict expected-failure AST contract requires a stable two-key zero default named `_fallback_broadcast_static_shape_stats` and an opt-in complete result on the positive path.
+The existing guard, topological sort, logical-layout inference, and following SE/FC/Gather recovery order remain unchanged.

+Focused safety-fallback/broadcast/convergence characterization is `17 passed,
+1 xfailed`.
+The broader sequential fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `450 passed, 1 xfailed in 27.02s`.
+Ruff and whitespace validation pass.

+At implementation, add only this reconciliation result plumbing.
+Do not alter the broadcast matcher, clone behavior, raw result schema, convergence owner, guard, or refresh calls.
+Validate binary layout, safety fallback, static reconciliation, convergence, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.